No booking fees on the app

 Edinburgh (Waverley) to Glasgow Queen Street train timetable

-From Edinburgh (Waverley) to Glasgow Queen Street, take the fastest train in 44m, typically 54m.
-Daily, 92 trains depart from Edinburgh (Waverley), with the first at 06:00 and the last at 23:45.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Edinburgh (Waverley) to Glasgow Queen Street on the fastest train in 44m, usually 54m.
+Each day, 92 trains leave from Edinburgh (Waverley), starting at 06:00 and ending at 23:45.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||